PeterCamilleri/CX16/docs/vm_ip.md

 sacrifice both bytes of code space and clock cycles of time that are consumed for the ability to access more code.

+One way that the added complexity manifests itself is there are now more than one obvious way for addresses to by represented.
+The low ram case had only one.
+This means that the number of cases to be studied is the product of the number of address types and the number of implementation choices.
+That could result in a lot of test cases to be examined.
+Clearly some sensible pairing down is required or this document will be huge!

 wip